 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and verify that they are not blocked by furniture or curtains.

 - Call Neal Harris Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your air conditioner ices over it can lead to a compressor replacement.
 Replacing your compressor can cost as much as a downpayment on a high efficiency model.
 In fact, many homeowners are forced to choose between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.